Sabour, Pakistan: Geography

 Geographically Sabour is situated in a plain area, but there is a small hill in the middle of the village which is being used as Graveyard of the village it is called "Tibba".
 Most beautiful is the eastern side of the village where there flows a rainy stream called "Nala Bhandar".
 There is much greenery on the both banks of it.
 Youth enjoy swimming on rainy days along its banks.
-Bhimber Road bisects the village into two halves.
+Bhimber Road bisects the village.

 History

 Sabour is an ancient town.
 Documented records of Sabour exist of Sher Shah Suri's time.

-Pre Partition

-Muslims and Hindus were living in Sabour before partition.
-Muslims were peasants and Hindus were merchants.

-Roshan Lal his two brothers and family also migrated to India.

-Roshan Lal had a great desire to meet or to talk to somebody from Sabour.
-Seven years after his death his wish come true but in a different way.
-His son at last met somebody from Sabour in London.

 Trade and Economy

-Historically, Sabour has always been reliant on employment in Military.
-Land Holdings are generally Small.
+Historically, Sabour has always been reliant on employment in Military.Peoples from village served in World War I. one of brave men RIFLEMAN Muhammad Khan son of Hassu Khan 125th Napier's Rifles Regt.
+Date of death 19 May 1915 buried or commemorated at Neuve-Chapelle Indian Memorial Panel 14 France.
+Land holdings are generally small.
 Due to uneven land feature of Sabour irrigation through canals is not possible.
 Rain and sub surface water wells provide water for irrigation.
-Subsistence Agriculture is practiced by some but increasingly reducing in size.
+Subsistence agriculture is practiced by some but increasingly reducing in size.

 People diversified their option more after independence from British Raj.
-Many people joined Civilian Govt. departments and industrial Units across Pakistan.
-Karachi became the preferred city for employment for Sabourians during 1960s and 1970s.
+Many people joined civilian government departments and industrial units across Pakistan.
+Karachi became the preferred city for employment for Sabourians during the 1960s and 1970s.
 Sabour was usually a low-income village in the early decades of Pakistan.

 Oil Boom in Gulf helped sabour's economy during 1980s and 1990s.
 People from Sabour provided much needed skills in Gulf countries chiefly Saudi Arabia.
 It provided much needed boost to local economy of Sabour.
 Workers in Gulf were earning good salaries are buying power of their families back home in Sabour increased many fold.
 Local business and tradesmen benefited from this improvement in buying power.
 Modern houses, better schools, hospitals and shops were all reaping positive results of improved earnings.
 Success in Gulf encouraged people to explore Europe and North America.
 Many people from Sabour are settled and working in Europe and North America.
-Sabour, a poor village of 1950s, is a Modern Town center of Today.
+Sabour, a poor village of 1950s, is a modern town center of today.

-Last decade has seen a great improvement in Dinning and Catering business in Sabour.
-From a humble start of Al-Karam Bofia, Sabour is rightfully a center of grilled food in Kharian Tehsil.
+Last decade has seen a great improvement in dining and catering business in Sabour.
+From a humble start, Sabour is rightfully a center of grilled food in Kharian Tehsil.
 There are many groceries, Tikka corners, and restaurants.

-There are many mobile & computer shops.
-One of the famous shop is Imran mobile shop it have two other branches also called imran mobile shop.

 The people of Sabour run a cooperative charity organization in the village.
 The organisation launched its projects to provide clean water and sanitary services in the village.
 Generous donations of SABOUR diaspora in the world and around Pakistan support the organisation financially.